Accept (band): Early years (1968–1982)

-Accept's beginnings can be traced back to 1968 when Udo Dirkschneider and Michael Wagener formed a local band called Band X with drummer Birke Hoe.
-In 1972, Dirkschneider put together a new line-up of Band X and changed its name to Accept, influenced by an album by that title by the British blues band Chicken Shack.
+Accept evolved from an earlier group called Band X, formed in 1968 by lead vocalist Udo Dirkschneider.
+After Dirkschneider finished his military service in 1972, he reformed the band changed its name to Accept, influenced by the album Accept by the British blues band Chicken Shack.
 For many years, Accept went through numerous line-up changes.
 This instability essentially kept the band on an amateur level, making sporadic appearances in festival concerts.
-Accept's professional career began in 1976, with Udo Dirkschneider, guitarist Gerhard Wahl, drummer Frank Friedrich, and new members Peter Baltes (bass) and Wolf Hoffmann (guitar), when they were invited to play at one of the first rock and roll festivals in Germany — Rock am Rhein.
+Accept's professional career began in 1976, with Dirkschneider, along with Wolf Hoffmann (lead guitar), Peter Baltes (bass), Gerard Wahl (rhythm guitar) and Frank Friedrich (drums), when they were invited to play at one of the first rock and roll festivals in Germany — Rock am Rhein.
 Following the festival, the band was offered a recording deal.
+Wahl would soon after leave the group and was replaced by Jörg Fischer.
 Their first recording was the self-titled Accept album, which was released in 1979, but did not achieve much commercial success.

-The first stable line-up of Accept was composed of vocalist Udo Dirkschneider, guitarists Wolf Hoffmann and Jörg Fischer, bassist Peter Baltes and drummer Frank Friedrich.
-Friedrich quit the band after the release of Accept and was replaced by Stefan Kaufmann.
+Friedrich quit the band before the release of Accept and was replaced by Stefan Kaufmann, making it the bands first stable lineup.
 This line-up recorded I'm a Rebel in 1980.
-The title track originally was written for AC/DC and recorded by the band but never released by them.
+"I'm a Rebel" was originally written for AC/DC and recorded by the band but never released by them.
 The album brought some media attention, and the band was invited to make a televised appearance.

 In 1981, Accept's third studio album, Breaker, was released, and the band employed manager Gaby Hauke.
 The same year, Accept served as a supporting act on Judas Priest's World Wide Blitz Tour, and obtained attention outside of Europe for the first time.

 The band's fourth studio album, Restless and Wild was released in 1982.
-Jörg Fischer left before the recording of the album began, as did his intended replacement, Jan Koemmet.
+Fischer left before the recording of the album began, as did his intended replacement, Jan Koemmet.
 Restless and Wild saw an evolution in the band's sound, which incorporated characteristics defining the genre later dubbed speed metal.
 One of the most notable tracks on the album is the opening track "Fast as a Shark", to which Kaufmann's kick drumming on the song is considered a precursor of thrash metal, predating the debut albums of Metallica and Slayer by a year.
 Gaby Hauke was credited as "Deaffy" on two of the album's tracks.